sejdm/idc204source/assignments/exercises01.md

    a) Identify any pairs of dual expressions in the previous exercise.
 Therefore, you need only have verified one per pair.
    b) Why do you think this principle of duality holds?

-2. Now that you have verified many simple boolean equations using truth tables, try to use them to simplify the following boolean expressions:
+2. Now that you have verified many simple boolean equations using truth tables, try to use various combinations of them to simplify the following boolean expressions:
    a) $(\neg P \lor \neg Q) \land (\neg P \lor Q)$
    b) $\neg P \land \neg (P \lor Q)$